-Join Anthony Q. Artis for an in-depth discussion in this video Introducing the subject for the video shoot, part of Foundations of Video: Cameras and Shooting.
+Join Anthony Q. Artis for an in-depth discussion in this video Introducing the subject for the video shoot, part of Video Foundations: Cameras and Shooting.

 Before you get started, you have to have a great subject to shoot video of.
 In our examples for this course, I'll be shooting a promotional video for performing juggler.
 Let's take a look at the finished project that we put together from the footage I shot in this course. (male speaker: My name is Mark Wilder, and I am a professional entertainer.
 Juggling on a unicycle probably is my favorite thing to do, just putting those two things together, and when you take a 7-foot-tall unicycle, and juggle flaming torches, I think that's pretty wild.